 PARLIAMENT’S DECISION A "POLICY" ONE, OUT OF COURT’S HANDS: JUDGE

 In a 68-page judgement released on Friday (Jul 7), Justice Loh agreed with the AGC that “nothing” in the Constitution limits Parliament’s power to “start the count from the term of office of a popularly elected President”.

 “(The Constitution) is both a duty-imposing and power-conferring rule.
-It expressly imposes a duty on Parliament to specify (the first elected President) and implicitly gives Parliament the power to do so,” Justice Loh said.
+It expressly imposes a duty on Parliament to specify the *first term and implicitly gives Parliament the power to do so,” Justice Loh said.